 Not to mention, watching your friends and family members come back with swollen mouths and strict diet plans is sure to leave you skeptical.
 Chances are, you don’t want to undergo surgery.
 Here we discuss issues your growing wisdom tooth may cause, as well as how you can get rid of the pain:

-- If your mouth doesn’t have enough space to accommodate your wisdom teeth, they may end up crowding or damaging the teeth around it.
-It may lead to misaligned biting.
+- If your mouth doesn’t have enough space to accommodate your wisdom teeth, they may end up crowding or damaging other teeth.
+It may lead to misaligned biting and other issues caused by impacted wisdom teeth.

 - In case your wisdom teeth are unable to develop properly, the edges may start trapping food and bacteria around them.

 - There’s a slight chance your wisdom teeth may be unable to emerge appropriately.
-Here the teeth end up getting trapped within your jaw.
-In turn, you may have to deal with painful infections or cysts that damage bone support.
+Here the teeth end up getting trapped within your lower jaw.
+In turn, you may have to deal with painful cysts that damage bone support.

 - The lack of proper growth causes food to stick between adjacent teeth.
-Thus, increasing the risks of tooth decay.
+Thus, increasing the risk of tooth decay.

 - The tissues present around your wisdom tooth may start swelling.
 Moreover, it becomes hard to clean.